Kentucky Festivals Are For The Whole Family

 The festival promises a variety of engaging activities, including arts & crafts, face painting, a balloon artist, a photo booth, the bubble zone, and more, making it perfect for families.
 Enjoy captivating stage shows suitable for all ages.
 Best of all, admission and parking are completely free.
 Food trucks will be available for delicious treats, and visitors can interact with live butterflies in the Butterfly House.

-The Festival of the Horse is a popular 3-day event that features more than a dozen local and regional artists.
-Countless vendor booths, ranging from handmade woodwork and crafts to jewelry, apparel and home décor line Main Street.
+The Best of the Bluegrass (formerly known as Festival of the Horse) is a popular three-day event that celebrates Bluegrass culture in the heart of horse country.
+This fest showcases more than a dozens of musicians and countless vendor booths, ranging from handmade woodwork and crafts to jewelry, apparel and home décor.
 Two of the festival's most popular events include the Colt & Filly Review Parade and the Grand Parade of Horses.
 Both of which highlight the best of the regions equine community.

 While all that is going on you will notice the tantalizing scent of barbecue as it wafts through downtown.
 Local food vendors will offer some of the best gourmet burgers and international foods in Georgetown.
 Wash is all down with variety of fun beverages and local craft brews.
 A Fireman’s Chili Cook-off, cornhole tournament and carnival rides add to the Festival atmosphere, along with family-fun events, including the Colt & Filly Review Parade & Grand Parade of Horses.